Jump to Sections

 One of the most critical parts of getting into nursing school is the Assessment Technologies Institute’s Test of Essential Academic Skills (ATI TEAS).
-This standardized admissions test is used by a large number of nursing schools to evaluate potential students.
-The TEAS score basically indicates a candidate’s ability to be successful in a nursing program.
+The TEAS score indicates a candidate’s ability to succeed in a nursing program, so many nursing schools use this standardized admissions test to evaluate potential students.

 To help you make the most of your test preparation, we’ll dive into each section of the TEAS exam, including question formatting and what you can expect on test day.
 We’ll also tell you what to look for in your prep materials so you’ll have a better chance of passing the TEAS the first time.